Intestinal Bacteria Test

 - Make sure you have regular bowel movements.

-– Avoid antibiotics when possible (never reject possibly life saving antibiotics!!).
+- Avoid antibiotics when possible (but never reject possibly life-saving antibiotics!!).

 - Avoid NSAIDs (non steroidal anti-inflammatory drugs).

 - Avoid cortisone and hormones if possible.

 - Eat freshly prepared food.